Grigoris Lambrakis: Events following his assassination

 The events that followed the assassination of Lambrakis led to rapid political developments.
 Prime Minister Konstantinos Karamanlis resigned and left for Paris in July 1963.
 Soon thereafter, thousands of Greek youth founded a new political organisation called the Lambrakis Democratic Youth (Δημοκρατική Νεολαία Λαμπράκη, Dimokratikí Neoléa Lambráki).
 Mikis Theodorakis, one of Lambrakis' friends and fellow activists, was elected its first president.
 This leftist political organisation played a decisive role in Greece's progressive movement of the 1960s.
-In 1966 a 'Greek Demokratic Youth of Australia Lambrakis' was formed in all capitals of the States of Australia by young Greek workers and students.
+In 1966 a 'Greek Democratic Youth of Australia Lambrakis' was formed in all capitals of the States of Australia by young Greek workers and students.

+Christos Sartzetakis went on to a distinguished career and was President of Greece 1985-1990.

 Legacy

 The life and death of Grigoris Lambrakis inspired the author Vassilis Vassilikos to write the political novel "Z".
-The title stands for the first letter of the Greek word "Zi" ("[He] Lives!"), a popular graffito which began to appear on the walls of the buildings of the Greek cities in the 1960s, illustrating the growing protest against the conditions that led to the assassination of Lambrakis.
+The title stands for the first letter of the Greek word "Zi" ("[He] Lives!"), a popular graffito which began to appear in Greek cities in the 1960s, illustrating the growing protest against the conditions that led to the assassination of Lambrakis.
 In 1969, the Greek-French film director Costa-Gavras (Κώστας Γαβράς) made the film Z, which was a great success.
 Yves Montand starred as Lambrakis, Jean-Louis Trintignant as investigator Sartzetakis and Irene Papas as Lambrakis' widow.

-Mikis Theodorakis in 1962 presented his work Énas Omiros (A Hostage), a music score for a Greek performance of The Hostage (play) by Brendan Behan.
+Mikis Theodorakis in 1962 presented his work Énas Omiros (A Hostage), a music score for a Greek performance of The Hostage by Brendan Behan.
 The piece To Yelasto Pedi (The Smiling Kid) was considered to be a tribute to Lambrakis, and as such was also used in the film Z.

 Lambrakis remained in the hearts of the Greek people as a national symbol of democracy, representing the struggle against political repression, Royal Court scandal, and international dependence.
 After the fall of the military dictatorship in 1974, numerous places, including a football stadium in Kallithea and streets and squares throughout the country, have been named in honor of Grigoris Lambrakis.

 The Marathon Peace Rally became an annual event in Lambrakis' memory.
 Also, the Athens Classic Marathon is run in memory of Grigoris Lambrakis every November.